CoinSpyre/CoinSpyre/README.md

 It also includes a wallet and graphical user interface.
  ## License
-Dash Core is released under the terms of the MIT license.
+CoinSpyre Core is released under the terms of the MIT license.
 See [COPYING](https://github.com/CoinSpyre/CoinSpyre/blob/main/LICENSE) for more information or see https://opensource.org/licenses/MIT.